-Alicia Downey has extensive counseling experience helping clients develop antitrust-compliant pricing and marketing strategies, minimum advertised price policies, joint ventures, and distribution agreements in diverse industries such as consumer goods, medical devices, motor vehicles, and high technology.
+Alicia Downey is a Boston-based antitrust lawyer with extensive experience helping clients develop antitrust-compliant pricing and marketing strategies, minimum advertised price policies, joint ventures, and distribution relationships in diverse industries such as consumer goods, medical devices, motor vehicles, and high technology.

 Alicia received her J.D., magna cum laude, from Boston College Law School and holds undergraduate and graduate degrees from Harvard University.
 Prior to entering private practice, she was a law clerk to Justice Herbert P. Wilkins of the Massachusetts Supreme Judicial Court.